 Comprehensive Overview

 To illustrate, consider the fractions 1/2 and 1/3.
 The denominators are 2 and 3, respectively.
 A common denominator for these two fractions could be 6, because both 2 and 3 divide evenly into 6.
-However, other common denominators exist, such as 12, 18, and so on.
+Still, other common denominators exist, such as 12, 18, and so on.
 Among these, 6 is the smallest, making it the least common denominator.

 In the context of 6 and 9, let’s explore how to find their common denominator.
 One straightforward method is to list the multiples of each number: